Primary School Visits

 The visit names are based on the size of Viking ships – but please don’t be put off.
 School visits can also be provided for the Iron Age/Celt, Roman, Viking, and Medieval eras.

 We want to be able to find a balance between making what we offer available to small and rural schools, as well as larger central belt schools whilst maintaining the standards of visits, involving volunteers, and paying a living wage to professional historical interpreters!
 We are currently reviewing our pricing structure, so please get in touch for an estimate.
 We will aim for £7 a pupil plus the expense of getting to your location.

 Even if you are unable to afford the full cost of a visit, please get in touch.
-If we are unable to source funding to make it possible this time, we can use the information to hopefully make it possible in the future.
+If we are unable to source funding to make it possible this time, we can use the information to hopefully develop a project in the future.
 For Example, coming out of Lockdown Galloway Glens worked with us to provide a visit to every primary school in the their area. (newspaper)

 Secondary School Visits

 Primary school visits focus on being immersive experiences where the pupils become part of a story where they meet the past.
 In secondary schools we shift the focus, and concentrate on helping the pupils discover how they can find out information through making replicas, carrying out experiments, and combining imagination with rationality to create, explore, and test theories.
 This shift in emphasis respects their growing knowledge and skills, and encourages them to explore learning possibilities provided by disciplines like experimental archaeology, film and game technology and the arts in general.

 We can design a historical presentation to help the public involve themselves in your exhibition.
 With a mixture of acting and craft workshops we can accurately portray characters based on your artefacts, or help people get hands on and experience the processes involved in the making or use of the items in your collection.